 Liver cancers are some of the most common cancers worldwide and, along with biliary and pancreatic cancers, are among the most challenging cancers to treat.
-Nowhere in the Midwest will you find a more experienced team of physicians and health-care professionals dedicated to treating these cancers than at The Nebraska Medical Center.
+Nowhere in the Midwest will you find a more experienced team of physicians and health-care professionals dedicated to treating these cancers than at Nebraska Medicine.
 Our groundbreaking surgeries and innovative treatment options provide early staging and the most positive outcomes for patients with both primary and metastatic cancers.
-The use of laparoscopic surgery offers patients a less-invasive approach for many of these operations, and our world-renowned liver transplant team is available for patients who are candidates for transplantation.
+The use of laparoscopic surgery offers patients a less-invasive approach for many of these operations.
+Our world-renowned team is available for patients who are available for transplantation.

 Our Patient Care